Critical Thinking with AI: 3 Approaches

 - Question – Brainstorm questions to ask and possible answers based on initial impressions – no question is a bad one!
 For example, Is this true and accurate?
 Is it specific and relevant?
 Is it fair?
 Is it usable?
 What might be missing?

 - Compare/Check – Find an authoritative source to review or compare with the AI output.
 This could be a trusted family member; laws, legislation, or policy; market or research data; standards and best practices; webpage or professional association information; textbook or journal article.
-Or, you may create your own resource.
+Or, you may create your resource.

 Example in Practice